Occipital Neuralgia Treatment at Home

 Apply ice/heat exercises

 Put an ice pack under your neck as you lie down on your back.
-Applying an ice pack on your neck will relax your muscles relieving pain.
+Applying an ice pack on your neck will relax your muscles, relieving pain.

 You will also find using heat more relieving.
 This dilates your blood vessels, making blood flow to your neck increase, reducing muscle tightness, reducing your pain.

-Proper diet routine
+A proper diet routine